 A Short Summary for Parents.

-The staff will accept responsibility for the children at 8.45 am.
-Parents are advised not to send children to school before 8.35am.
+The staff will accept responsibility for all the children at 8.45 am. throughout the school year.
+Parents are strongly advised not to send children to school before 8.35am.

 Our school policies are available to view on this website.
 They are important documents which define the ethos, procedures and rules which we uphold, here in Caherleaheen.
 Hard copies are available to borrow from the office.